Fort White Personal Injury Lawyer

 What If I’ve Been Blamed for an Accident in Florida?

-Florida operates under a pure comparative fault system.
+Florida operates under a modified comparative fault system with a 51% bar to recovery.
 This means that any party who is found to be responsible for an accident is liable for their portion of the related damages.
 Put simply, more than one person can be at fault for an accident.

 If you have been accused of causing an accident, don’t lose hope.
 The trusted professionals at the Allen Law Firm, P.A., are capable of building a solid legal case for you.
 Our Fort White personal injury lawyers will fight to minimize your liability and secure the maximum amount of compensation possible.